-For some writers, social media is one of those do-I-really-have-to-do-it? type of commitments.
-It’s just one more distraction from your writing, one more unnecessary to pile onto all your necessaries.
+For some writers, social media is one of those do-I-have-to? commitments.
+It might seem like one more distraction from your writing, one more unnecessary to pile onto all your necessaries.
 I’ll admit it–I used to feel the same way.
 I guess I just never saw the point in it.
 Could Facebook or Twitter actually make me a better writer?

 But even if you’re this generation’s Hemingway, no one will buy your books if they don’t know you exist.
 That’s where social media comes in.
 It’s the best form of advertising a writer can ask for: it’s free, you can do it yourself, and it’s a great way to get a direct line to fans and other authors.